alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 ```

 Currently, GIE supports Gremlin as its query language.
-After loading the LDBC graph and initializing the engine, we can submit gremlin queries to GIE through `g.execute(GREMLIN_QUERIES)` easily.
+After loading the LDBC graph and initializing the engine, we can submit Gremlin queries to GIE through `g.execute(GREMLIN_QUERIES)` easily.

 For example, if we want to count there are how many vertices and edges in the LDBC graph, we can simply write the following python codes: